 Abnormal blood flow in the dorsal aortic arch during the 4th week of gestation had been hypothesized to cause pulmonary agenesis 3.
 The contralateral lung may develop as much as twice more alveoli in response to pulmonary aplasia / agenesis 1.

-On chest x-ray, it presents as an hemithorax white-out with ipsilateral shift of mediastinal structures and contralateral lung hyperinflation.
+On chest x-ray, it can present as an hemithorax white-out or ipsilateral lung volume loss with ipsilateral shift of mediastinal structures and contralateral lung hyperinflation.
 A main ipsilateral bronchus is rarely seen, although CT-scan can demonstrate a rudimentary main bronchus 1.

 CT-scan will confirm the absence of lung parenchyma and mediastinal ipsilateral shift.
 Also, there is an ipsilateral absence of pulmonary artery.
 It may also show other cardiac congenital malformations and ipsilateral bronchus remnant.